IDinsight/mosaiks/README.md

 1. If you do not have an MPC account, go [here](https://planetarycomputer.microsoft.com/explore).
 You should see a “Request Access” button in the top right corner.

 It opens up a form which you should fill in.
-NB: Use your personal email ID, rather than an instituional one.
+NB: Use your personal email ID, rather than an institutional one.
 If you already have a Microsoft account, use the email ID (non-institutional) associated with it: otherwise, you also have the additional step of creating a Microsoft account for the email ID you want to use for the MPC Hub.

 Once you submit the form, you should receive an email within a week granting you access to the hub.